openqbit-diy/MiniBlocklyChain/README.md

 VII.
 OpenQbitSSHClient extension.

 VIII.
+OpenQbitCoin (Version Alpha) extension.

+IX.
 OpenQbitStringHash extension.

-IX.
-OpenSQLite extension.
+X.	  OpenSQLite extension.

-X.    OpenQbitBlock extension.
+XI.
+OpenQbitBlock extension.

 We have implemented a consensus algorithm based on quantum computing which we call PoQu (Proof of Quantum).